AMM & DEX Venues

 ref | This pool is the freshest — used as the benchmark |

-A persistent non-zero Δ Mid on a fresh pool indicates that different fee-tier pools have diverged in price — a common occurrence during fast moves or in pools with different LP compositions.
+A persistent non-zero Δ Mid on a fresh pool indicates real price divergence between fee tiers — common during fast moves or in pools with different LP compositions.

-When an overlay product is selected (see Overlay Reference Line below), it appears as an extra row at the bottom of the table, showing that product’s bid, ask, spread, and its deviation from the freshest Uniswap pool in basis points.
-This is the DEX/CeFi spread in real time.
+When an overlay product is active (see Overlay Reference Line), it appears as an extra row showing that product’s bid, ask, and deviation from the freshest pool in basis points — the live DEX/CeFi spread.

 Age Column